Scientific deep-dive

 Every weight-loss intervention — surgical, pharmaceutical, or dietary — takes some of the weight from lean tissue rather than fat.
 The interesting question is how much.
 For semaglutide, the answer matters because the drug is increasingly prescribed to populations where preserving muscle is medically important: older adults, post-menopausal women, and people with type 2 diabetes who already have lower baseline lean mass.

-The headline number that has been circulating in popular coverage — that 30–40% of weight lost on semaglutide is lean body mass — is essentially correct, but it deserves unpacking.
-It comes from a DEXA sub-analysis of the STEP 1 trial, and the picture it paints is more nuanced than either the “semaglutide melts your muscles” takes or the defensive industry response that “all weight loss looks like this” would suggest.
-Both can be true at the same time.[1]
+The headline number that has been circulating in popular coverage — that 20–40% of weight lost on a GLP-1 receptor agonist is lean body mass — is essentially correct, but it deserves unpacking.
+The picture is more nuanced than either the “semaglutide melts your muscles” takes or the defensive industry response that “all weight loss looks like this” would suggest.
+Both can be true at the same time.

 STEP 1 was the pivotal phase 3 trial that put semaglutide on the weight-loss map.
 1,961 adults with overweight or obesity (and without type 2 diabetes) were randomized 2:1 to weekly subcutaneous semaglutide 2.4 mg or placebo, both layered on top of lifestyle intervention.
 After 68 weeks, the semaglutide arm had lost a mean of 14.9% of body weight, versus 2.4% in the placebo arm.[1]

-The 39% lean-mass figure is what gets quoted.
-But the qualifier the original investigators added is important: the proportion of lost weight that comes from lean tissue during semaglutide therapy is comparable to what you see in any unstructured caloric restriction of similar magnitude.
-In other words, the issue isn't that GLP-1s are uniquely catabolic — it's that fast weight loss without resistance training and adequate protein causes lean-mass loss across the board, and GLP-1s simply make fast weight loss possible at scale for the first time.[4]
+The qualifier that matters: the proportion of lost weight that comes from lean tissue during GLP-1 therapy is comparable to what you see in unstructured caloric restriction of similar magnitude.
+The Heymsfield 2024 modeling paper in Obesity, drawing on 897 healthy adults followed longitudinally, estimated that men lose roughly 26% of weight as skeletal muscle during voluntary calorie restriction without exercise, and women roughly 14%.
+In other words, GLP-1s aren't uniquely catabolic — fast weight loss without resistance training and adequate protein causes lean-mass loss across the board, and GLP-1s simply make fast weight loss possible at scale for the first time.[4]

 How that compares to other weight-loss methods